Notice and take-down policy

 What the SCT will do if you believe content in ERA infringes any person's rights, or applicable UK laws.

 Every effort has been made to ensure that content in PURE and ERA does not infringe any person's rights, or applicable UK laws.
 Should you discover content in PURE or ERA that you believe to be illegal, or infringes any of your statutory rights, you may contact the repository staff who will review the complaint.
+Please contact the Scholarly Communications Team in writing stating the following:

 On receipt of your complaint, Scholarly Communications Team staff will: